dreamcatcher-tech/network/Inbox/2024-08-09 1616 tps report generation.md

 Test branch has files that track all the running test invocations for this actor, so the actor can easily see every single running test .

+Controller only allows a single test run at a time, so if want many then should make multiple controllers.
+Controller starts and then instantly returns.
+Controller is a daemon.
+The test agent can ask for status.
+A widget is shown that is bonded to the controller.

+Each time the thread talks to the controller, it takes the latest files across with it.